robertbaker13/phase-0-handbook/fetching-changes.md

 # How to Fetch Devbootcamp's Curriculum Changes

-Devbootcamp makes modifications and edits to the curriculum often.
+Dev Bootcamp makes modifications and edits to the curriculum often.
 When this happens you'll need to "fetch" the changes from Github.com into your personal repository.
 This can be confusing to do, so thankfully, we've created this handy guide for you to do it via the command line or GitHub app.

-It's important to note that **fetching changes will NOT override your work.** On the rare occasion we do modify a 'my_solution' file, you may have a merge conflict, All you'll have to do is select which parts you want.
+It's important to note that **fetching changes will NOT override your work.** On the rare occasion we do modify a 'my_solution' file, you may have a merge conflict.
+All you'll have to do is select which parts you want.
 This is not likely to happen, so don't worry about it much.

 Navigate to the appropriate directory in your terminal.
-Make sure you are in the **master branch** of the repo you want to update (`phase-0-unit-1`, `phase-0-unit-2`, or `phase-0-unit-3`.
+Make sure you are in the **master branch** of the repo you want to update (`phase-0-unit-1`, `phase-0-unit-2`, or `phase-0-unit-3`).
 Check this by running `git branch` in your terminal.
 DO NOT try fetching changes into a different repo (than the one you want to update) or your [USERNAME].github.io repo.
 You will mess things up!

 ## Using the Command Line